Kroc/PortaDOOM/PortaDOOM/files/launcher.md

 ![Crispy Doom screenshot](ports/crispy-doom/sample.png)

-[Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom) is a modification of Chocolate Doom to remove limits, increase resolution (to 640×400) and add new features, all while remaining faithful to original DOOM.
+[_Crispy Doom_](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom) is a modification of _Chocolate Doom_ to remove limits, increase resolution (to 640×400) and add new features, all while remaining faithful to original _DOOM_.

-Crispy Doom would appeal to players wanting to keep the original aesthetic of DOOM whilst gaining access to the broader range of "limit-removing" WADs without dealing with the crashes and hard limits of Chocolate DOOM.
+_Crispy Doom_ would appeal to players wanting to keep the original aesthetic of _DOOM_ whilst gaining access to the broader range of "limit-removing" WADs without dealing with the crashes and hard limits of _Chocolate Doom_.

-Crispy Doom can **only** run DOOM and DOOM-II type WADs.
+_Crispy Doom_ can **only** run _DOOM_ and _DOOM-II_ type WADs.

 Use `crispy-doom-setup` to run the setup utility prior to launching the game.